SimonYen/System-Monitor-Server/README.md

 The server will run on localhost:9999.

-And you can add '-h' command argument for more information.
+And you can add '--help' command argument for more information.